agama-project/agama/doc/deployment_guide_s390.md

 As we do not have an interactive dialog for enabling and configuring our network device we need to provide the settings through the kernel command line, in this case we will use rd.zdev option for activating our qeth device and the ip option for configuring network settings the enc800 linux network interface.

-We even could activate our DASD device with the **rd.zdev=dasd,0.0.0160** option which in that case the **rd.cio_accept=0.0.0160** could be omitted as it is superfluous but for this documentation we will do it later with Agama.

 Finally we will boot from a live image retrieved from an url using the **root=live:<url>** parameter.

 The content of the sles.exec file is: